Cifram/shadowcon-node/README.md

 # Setting Up Dev Environment

 This is intended to be edited on Windows, using VS Code with WSL.
 The included instructions and project files are designed for that use case.
-If you wish to use a different dev environment, you're on your own.
+These instructions should need only slight modification to run on Linux, OS X, or with a Windows terminal emulator like Cygwin or MSYS2, but

 ## Node.js